 The pilot-in-command must check the hold-over times of de-icing fluids from the tables available.
-It is important to ensure 'Clean Aircraft Concept' also during departure taxing and take off regardless of the weather.
+It is important to ensure 'Clean Aircraft Concept' also during departure taxing and take off.

 Weather services supporting operations in winter conditions